Television Parts

 The show was a mix of music videos (by both Nesmith and others) mixed in with comedy sketches, commercial parodies, and general silliness.
 It was hosted by Nesmith himself, who also participated in many of the sketches.
 Television Parts also featured guest appearances by a number of comedians, including Martin Mull, Whoopi Goldberg, Jay Leno, Jerry Seinfeld, Bill Martin, The Funny Boys and Garry Shandling, whose appearance on the show was the seed for It's Garry Shandling's Show.
 One of the show's featured pieces, "Deep Thoughts by Jack Handey" was later picked up by Saturday Night Live.

 The show was cancelled after 5 episodes.
-The last episode was 90 minutes, and ran in the "Saturday Night Live" time-slot.
-It would return in 1985 as two separate home video releases on VHS and Betamax, Television Parts Home Companion and Dr. Duck's Super Secret All-Purpose Sauce.
+The last episode was 90 minutes, and ran in the Saturday Night Live time-slot.
+It returned in 1985 as two separate home video releases on VHS and Betamax, Television Parts Home Companion (July 12, 1985) and Dr. Duck's Super Secret All-Purpose Sauce (July 19, 1985).
 The first was a 40-minute compilation featuring the comedy skits and music by Michael Nesmith only.
 Dr. Duck's Super Secret All-Purpose Sauce was a 90-minute montage of sketch comedy with a variety of stars and music videos, with none by Nesmith.
 The stars included Bobcat Goldthwait, Ed Begley, Jr., Jimmy Buffett, Rosanne Cash, Whoopi Goldberg, Jay Leno, Jerry Seinfeld and Garry Shandling.